-I posted this gravy about 4 years ago and decided recently that it was time for some updated photos – so you can really see how easy and delicious this Gluten-Free Gravy is.
+I posted this gluten-free gravy about 4 years ago and decided recently that it was time for some updated photos – so you can really see how easy and delicious this gluten-free gravy is.

 This is our go-to recipe for all things gravy.

-It only requires a few ingredients, including broth – and you can switch up the broth you use in this Five Minute Gluten-Free Gravy to make it work for the meal you are serving.
-Also, this recipe is fail proof (as long as you keep stirring while it cooks and thickens).
+This gluten-free gravy recipe only requires a few ingredients, including broth (or cooled turkey drippings) – and you can switch up the type of broth you use in this Five Minute Gluten-Free Gravy to make it work for the meal you are serving.
+Also, this gravy recipe is fail proof (as long as you keep stirring while it cooks and thickens).

-And honestly, with the holidays around the corner you need a good gravy recipe on hand.
-There are a could of quick tips that YOU MUST READ.
+There are a couple of quick tips that YOU MUST READ.
 They will really help you make the perfect fail-proof gravy.

 - Start with cold ingredients.